 Use of an individual's PC by another person, particularly when they are not physically present, requires mutual trust which must be maintained throughout the period of use.
 The Code of Conduct must be followed:

 - Telephone contact should be established and maintained with the user throughout the session wherever possible.

 The user must be asked explicitly to give permission to allow their machine to be taken over; the tool should be used only after permission has been granted.

-- The user must be asked to close any windows containing potentially sensitive material before their machine is taken over.
+- The user must be asked to close any windows containing personal data, special category data or otherwise confidential or potentially sensitive material before their machine is taken over.

 - The user must be told when the remote control session has been closed, and the outcome of the work performed.